Thomas Markle Reacts To Birth Of Baby Sussex

 Since then, Meghan’s relationship with her father, and indeed his entire side of her family, has been strained, to put it mildly.

-As a Royal, it wouldn’t do for the Duchess to make direct statements about her relationship with her father, so she’s mostly kept quiet about the estrangement.
+As a royal, it wouldn’t do for the duchess to make direct statements about her relationship with her father, so she’s mostly kept quiet about the supposed estrangement.
 But tabloids have reported extensively about the relationship, to the point of even reporting that Thomas has been reportedly begging for a reconciliation with his daughter.
 He even showed up, uninvited and unannounced, with his daughter Samantha, at Kensington Palace in order to try to get a face-to-face meeting with his estranged daughter.
 He was unsuccessful, as Vanity Fair reported at the time.

-Supposedly, the last time Thomas was able to talk to anyone in the Royal Family before Meghan gave birth was when he reportedly hung up on Prince Harry, as Cosmopolitan reports.
+Supposedly, the last time Thomas was able to talk to anyone in the royal family before Meghan gave birth was when he reportedly hung up on Prince Harry, as Cosmopolitan reports.

 In case you were wondering, Baby Sussex is Thomas’ sixth grandchild.
 Thomas’ oldest daughter, Meghan’s half-sister Samantha Grant (who now goes by “Samantha Markle”), has three children, all grown adults.
 Meghan’s half-brother, Thomas Markle Jr., has two children from his marriage to Tracey Dooley, also both adults.